Divine Lorraine Hotel: Redevelopment

 In October 2012 the property was transferred to developer Eric Blumenfeld at the city's monthly Sheriff's sale, with Blumenfeld being the sole bidder.
 In February 2015 the developer announced renovation plans to convert the building into rental units with restaurants on the ground level pending closing on financing.
 In May 2015 construction lighting was installed in the empty hotel after an investment fund agreed to lend $31.5M USD in construction funding.
 In August the Philadelphia Historical Commission approved the plans to restore the building to its 1933 appearance.
-In June of 2016 a new rooftop "Divine Lorraine" sign had been installed and some interior apartments were nearing completion.
+In June 2016 a new rooftop "Divine Lorraine" sign had been installed and some interior apartments were nearing completion.

 The building struggled with high vacancy and by 2020 the developer was in default on construction loans.
 In 2022 apartment leases were not being renewed and the building was converted into an extended-stay hotel known as the Mint House at The Divine Lorraine.
 In January 2025 the hotel portion, Mint House, was closed although all of the commercial venues and event spaces remained open.
 Ownership of the building passed to the lenders who announced plans to return it again to a residential apartment building.